The Force Is Strong with This One

 - Dragon Ball Z. Lots of times.
 Notably, all the races affiliated with Frieza do not know of this ability or how to use it, and instead rely on mechanical devices.
 Once the Power Level numbers start getting out of hand, the series goes back to using this full-time.
 This proves to be a drawback in the Android Saga, since the mechanical / cyborg villains are undetectable.

 - Gundam has Newtypes who have this ability.

 - Saki is a manga about Mahjong, and therefore, strong enough mahjong players can feel the auras of other strong mahjong players.

-- Soul Eater gives this ability to anyone who has "soul perception" (and can thus see the souls of living people).
-This is shown the viewer via a Color-Coded for Your Convenience (blue = good, red =bad, purple = witch or misc.) glowing ball of proportional size to their power (with "accessories" for different characters).
+- Anyone who has "soul perception" can thus see the souls of living people).
+In the anime, this is shown the viewer via a Color-Coded for Your Convenience (blue = natural, red =kishin, purple = witch or misc.) glowing ball of proportional size to their power (with "accessories" for different characters).

 - Maka frequently comments on the soul of whoever she is fighting, and Gopher for one is not impressed with her "peeping".
 The one time she was shocked with the results was early on when she sensed a true witch's soul for the first time.
 Considering it was Medusa, she had every reason to be scared.